Finding the Top Financial Advisor Firms in Lancaster, Pennsylvania

 Minimum AssetsNo set account minimum

 When you sign on with Domani Wealth, you have access to a range of personal finance and accounting professionals.
-The team features 11 certified financial planners (CFPs), six personal financial specialists (PFSes), three accredited investment fiduciaries (AIFs), one chartered financial analyst (CFA), one certified trust and financial advisor (CTFA) and one enrolled agent (EA) with the IRS.
+The team features designations like certified financial planner (CFP), accredited investment fiduciary (AIF), chartered financial analyst (CFA) and more.

 Domani Wealth Background

-The firm works with individuals, high-net-worth individuals, businesses, trusts, charitable organizations and other clients.
+The firm works with non-high-net-worth and high-net-worth individuals, businesses, trusts, charitable organizations and other clients.
 It can tailor a wealth management plan to your needs.
 But it specializes in the following focus areas:

 - Estate and wealth transfer management